 Raw honey is also an expectorant and anti-inflammatory and has been known to effectively treat respiratory conditions such as bronchitis and asthma.

 Raw honey purchased from a local source is an excellent way of treating seasonal allergies.
-Local honey is preferred for treating allergies because the likelihood is great that it will contain small amounts of the specific pollens an individual may be allergic to.
+Local honey is preferred for treating allergies because of the great the likelihood that it will contain small amounts of the specific pollens an individual may be allergic to.

 Raw Honey is an effective natural remedy for a variety of conditions